rust-lang-ru/book/rustbook-en/nostarch/chapter21.md

 }
 ```

-Listing 21-10: Simulating a slow request by sleeping for 5 seconds
+Listing 21-10: Simulating a slow request by sleeping for five seconds

 We switched from `if` to `match` now that we have three cases.
 We need to
-explicitly match on a slice of `request_line` to pattern match against the
+explicitly match on a slice of `request_line` to pattern-match against the
 string literal values; `match` doesn’t do automatic referencing and
 dereferencing, like the equality method does.